-I'm a labor economist, interested in why some regions, cities, and neighborhoods thrive while others don't
+I'm a labor economist, interested in why workers in some regions, cities, and neighborhoods thrive while others don't

 My research explores how regional economies evolve, with a particular eye on the retail and hospitality sectors, which tend to pay lower wages and employ many workers.
 The sorts of questions I explore involve the dynamic interplay of local industrial composition, labor market conditions, housing prices, migration and other demographic changes, and government intervention (such as regulation, taxation, and social welfare policies).